Analyze and Apply

 From phones to cars to refrigerators, embedded computer systems are everywhere.
 Computer programming languages tell systems what to do—whether it's communicating with a 3D printer or making apps learn your likes and preferences.
 As a graduate of IUP's BS in Languages and Systems program, you will make computer systems come to life by designing computer programs.
 You will make the high-tech world work.

-IUP's languages and systems major is an ABET-accredited curriculum (Accreditation Board for Engineering and Technology).
+IUP's BS in Computer Science/Languages and Systems track is accredited by the Computing Accreditation Commission of ABET.
 This means employers know that graduates have industry-recognized skills and are set to begin a thriving career.

 Why Major in Languages and Systems at IUP?